Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Google Smart Lock and how does it work?

 Google Smart Lock allows you to access your devices much faster when you’re not too worried about security.
 If you’re at home, you probably don’t want to enter your passcode every time you pick up your phone.
 However, this feature allows you to switch back to your regular security in public easily.
-Here’s a quick look at how you can use Google Smart Lock and how to set it up on your Android phone or Chromebook.
+Here’s a quick look at how to use Google Smart Lock and set it up on your Android phone or Chromebook.

-Note: Some of the steps in this article were put together using a Google Pixel 4a with 5G running Android 12 and a Lenovo Chromebook Duet running Chrome OS 94.0.4606.124.
-Keep in mind some steps might be different depending on your device and software.
+Note: Some of the steps in this article were put together using a Google Pixel 7 running Android 13 and an ASUS Chromebook Vibe CX34 Flip running Chrome OS 116.0.5845.120.
+Remember that some steps might differ depending on your device and software.

 What features does it offer?